Coco Solo

-Coco Solo was a United States Navy submarine base and naval air station, active from 1918 to the 1960s.
+Coco Solo was a United States Navy submarine base and naval air station near the Panama Canal, active from 1918 to the 1960s.

 History

 The submarine base at Coco Solo was established May 6, 1918.
 The site corresponds with modern-day Cativá in Panama.
 It was on the Atlantic Ocean (northwest) side of the Panama Canal Zone, near Colón, Panama.
 Five C-class submarines were based there during 1914–1919.

 United States Senator John McCain was born in 1936 at a small Navy hospital, at Coco Solo Naval Air Station.

 The larger Coco Solo Hospital was constructed in the summer of 1941.
 The area containing it was transferred from the civil part of the Panama Canal Zone to the naval part when Franklin Roosevelt signed Executive Order 8981 on December 17, 1941.